hmito/esj73web/sessions_en.md

 # Sessions

+## ER Symposia

+The following symposium was selected for this year's [ER Symposium](ersympo_en) (symposium where outstanding overseas researchers are invited to give presentations and contribute to the journal Ecological Research).

+---

+**"Species responses to climate change in terrestrial and aquatic ecosystems" (tentative)**

+【Organizer】<br/>
+Junko Morimoto, Nobuo Ishiyama, Tomoki Sakiyama (Hokkaido University)

+【ER Invited Speaker】<br/>
+Jonathan Lenoir (University of Picardy Jules Verne, France)

+---

+The journal Ecological Research supports the travel expenses of ER invited speakers.
+The invited speaker is invited to contribute a review or feature paper related to the symposium content on the journal of Ecological Research.

 ## Open Session

 The following two themes were selected for this year's [Open Sessions](opensession_en) (symposium that involve the addition of new presentation categories).

 ---